GildedPleb/eslint-config-current-thing/README.md

 **For a CONFIG to be added, it needs to have around 400,000 monthly downloads (or 4 consecutive weeks above 100,000 weekly downloads).** This is to prevent spam, bloat, needless PRs, and arguments about minutia.
 But it's also variable as configs change popularity.
 Yes, it's arbitrary (and it can be spoofed/is [naively calculated](https://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts-work.html)), but it seems to be a good heuristic for the cutoff between generally used configs and niche configs.

-**For a PLUGIN to be added, it needs to be included in an added config.** This is to ensure that configs work as intended.
+**For a PLUGIN to be added, it needs to be included in an added config, or meet similar config quality standards.** This is to ensure that configs work as intended.

+In short, it should be easy for a plugin to get added and stay added, but hard for a config.

 To determine if your preferred config is eligible, visit the NPM page and check the weekly download count, or scroll to the bottom to see a list of packages presently under consideration.